xalelax/blog/_posts/2019-03-19-time-nested-cv-with-sklearn.md

 ![Train/CV/Test](/assets/pics/nestedcv/traincv.svg){: .center-image}

-By training and tuning the model on the Train/CV set of each fold, and averaging the errors on the Test sets, we can obtain an almost unbiased estimate of the error ([Varma and Simon 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1397873/)).
+By training and tuning the model on the Train/CV set of each fold, and averaging the errors on the Test sets, we can obtain an "almost unbiased estimate of the error" ([Varma and Simon 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1397873/)).

 ## Sample Implementation